-The Ohio Development Services Agency recently grants totaling nearly $26 million to help 72 local agencies working to prevent homelessness, provide emergency shelter, and operate permanent housing initiatives.
+The Ohio Development Services Agency recently awarded grants totaling nearly $26 million in state and federal funding to help 72 local agencies working to prevent homelessness, provide emergency shelter, and operate permanent housing initiatives.

 Grants from the Homeless Crisis Response Program, which is funded by the Ohio Housing Trust Fund and the federal Emergency Solutions Grant program, will help 50 nonprofit and local government agencies operate emergency shelters and quickly move individuals into permanent housing.
 Approximately 39,000 Ohioans will be assisted through the program.